slevithan/regex/README.md

 `regex` escapes special characters in interpolated strings (and values coerced to strings).
 This escaping is done in a context-aware and safe way that prevents changing the meaning or error status of characters outside the interpolated string.

 > As with all interpolation in `regex`, escaped strings are sandboxed and treated as complete units.
-For example, a following quantifier repeats the whole unit rather than just the last character.
+For example, a following quantifier repeats the entire escaped string rather than just its last character.
 And if interpolating into a character class, the escaped string is treated as a flag-<kbd>v</kbd>-mode nested union if it contains more than one character node.

 As a result, `regex` is a safe and context-aware alternative to JavaScript proposal [`RegExp.escape`](https://github.com/tc39/proposal-regex-escaping).